cwcyau/academic-kickstart-2/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am Professor of Artificial Intelligence.
-My research interests include statistical machine learning and its application in the biomedical sciences, in particular, cancer genomics.
+I am interested in statistical machine learning and its applications in the biomedical sciences.

 interests:
 - Statistical Machine Learning
 - Computational Genomics
+- Digital Health

 education:
   courses: